RopleyIT/DigitalFilters/README.md

 are at the same frequency as their analogue counterparts
 - Rendering the waveforms output from digital filters either on JPG or SVG files
 - Performing forward and inverse fast Fourier transforms
+- Creating waveforms or pulses of various shapes to feed through the filters or transforms

+The documentation on basic creation of analog filter designs and their transformation into digital (sampled) equivalent filters is given [here](butterworth.md).

+The description on how to use the waveform generation libraries is given [here](waveforms.md).

+The description on how to use the forward and inverse fast Fourier transform libraries is available [here]{ff.md).
+}
 ## Footnote
 Please note that this is ongoing work which you are welcome to use, or to make suggestions for improvements. rather than a completed product in support.
 Once a comprehensive set of library classes and methods has been assembled, documentation on how to use the classes will